 11. Bundling

-This pricing tactic involves grouping together a couple of items that go together and offering a slightly discounted price.
+This pricing tactic involves grouping a couple of items that go together and offering a slightly discounted price.
 For instance, you might see a men’s grooming kit that ends up being 25% less expensive than bought separately.

 Recommended: 10 Signs You’re Living Beyond Your Means